MetPX/sarracenia/doc/mirroring_use_case.rst

 now available, it should be straightforward to apply this solution to other cases.
 The end result is that one adds a shim library to the users' environment (transparent to user jobs), and then every time a file is written, an AMQP message with file metadata is posted.
-A pool of transfer daemons stand by at all times to transfer the files posted to their shared queue.
+A pool of transfer daemons are standing by to transfer the files posted to a shared queue.
 The number of subscribers is programmable and scalable, and the techniques and topology to do the transfer are all easily controlled to optimize transfers for whatever criteria are deemed most important.